kubiklabs/wasmkit/README.md

 ### Installation from released version

-To install wasmKit globally in your system you can use:
+To install WasmKit globally in your system you can use:

 ```bash
 yarn global add @kubiklabs/wasmkit